zedaidai/SpeexDSPSharp/docs/examples/Home.md

 # Examples

-Below are some general examples for OpusSharp's api.
+Below are some general examples for SpeexDSPSharp's api.

 ## NAudio Example